-In addition to helping you obtain patent protection, Page White and Farrer can also assist you by monitoring renewal fee deadlines and attending to payment of these fees, in order to ensure that your patents and patent applications are maintained.
+In addition to helping you obtain patent protection, Page White Farrer can also assist you by monitoring renewal fee deadlines and attending to payment of these fees, in order to ensure that your patents and patent applications are maintained.

 Renewal fees (sometimes also called annuity or maintenances fees) are fees that are payable to patent offices in order to maintain your patent.
-Some territories, such as Canada, Australia and at the European Patent Office, also require that you pay these fees in order to maintain pending patent applications.
+Some territories, such as Canada, Australia, Germany and at the European Patent Office, also require that you pay these fees in order to maintain pending patent applications.
 If renewal fees are not paid the patent application or granted patent will lapse and protection will be lost.

 How often should a patent be renewed?

 How often and when renewal fees are due depends on the territory.
 In many territories the renewal fees on granted patents are due yearly on the day the patent was originally filed or at the end of the month in which the patent was originally filed.
 However, some territories have different requirements.
 For example, in the US renewal fees are due at 3.5, 7.5 and 11.5 years from the date of grant of the patent.
 The renewal fee usually increases each year.

 It is important to have a reliable system to record and monitor your renewal fee deadlines to ensure that these are not missed.
 Large patent portfolios can have particularly complex payment schedules, requiring effective management.

 Helping you keep track of your renewal fee deadlines